 How to pick the best ETFs for you

-There are thousands of ETFs to choose from, so you’ll need to consider a wide range of factors when deciding where to invest your money.
+Thousands of ETFs are available to choose from, so you’ll need to consider a wide range of factors when deciding where to invest your money.
 These include:

 Your investment time frame.
 How long are you planning to invest your money?
 Some ETFs adopt a high-risk strategy to target high short-term growth, while others are designed for long-term growth to suit investors who plan to buy and hold for a long time.